 Beyond the Kingdom’s Borders: hiking from Levanto to Framura

-Technically they are not in Cinque Terre, but with the Cinque Terre they share the history, the atmosphere and the beauties: beyond the Punta Mesco the trail between Levanto and Framura, passing through Bonassola goes through the scented forest and always looks at the sea to discover spacious beaches and historic charm.
+Technically it's not in the Cinque Terre area, but with the Cinque Terre it shares history, the atmosphere, and beauty: beyond the Punta Mesco hiking from Levanto to Framura, passing through the fishermen's village Bonassola goes through the scented forest and always looks at the sea to discover spacious beaches and historic charm.

-If you ask a local, Cinque Terre is an area enclosed between Punta Schiara and Punta Mesco, where the five villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso are included, giving the area its name (Cinque Terre means Five territories).
-For non-residents, or for those who do not speak Italian and the term Cinque does not mean five, the whole neighboring area looks really alike what technically is Cinque Terre, and the Cinque Terre include at least 7 or 8 villages.
+If you ask a local, Cinque Terre is an area of the Riviera enclosed between Punta Schiara and Punta Mesco, where the five villages of Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso are included, giving the area its name (Cinque Terre means Five territories).
+For non-residents, as for those who do not speak Italian and the term Cinque doesn't mean much, the whole neighboring area looks really like the official Cinque Terre, so that this ends up including at least 7 or 8 villages.

-Just beyond Punta Mesco for those arriving from Spezia is Levanto, the largest town near Cinque Terre, with a beautiful beach.
-In Levanto, it is great to take a stroll to visit the Church of Sant'Andrea, Casa Restani and the 13th century Loggia Market, and the Castle built from an ancient 13th-century Malaspinian fortress, perfectly preserved.
+Just beyond Punta Mesco for those arriving from La Spezia is Levanto, the largest town near Cinque Terre, with a beautiful beach.
+In Levanto, it is great to take a stroll to visit the Church of Sant'Andrea, Casa Restani, the 13th-century Loggia Market, and the Castle built from an ancient 13th-century fortress, perfectly preserved.

-Hiking from Levanto to Framura starts here and leads to one of the nicest trails just off the Cinque Terre but with all the finest features in the area.
+Hiking from Levanto to Framura starts here and leads to one of the nicest trails just off the Cinque Terre but with all the finest features of the area.

-At the end of the Bonassola bay is located the small chapel of the Madonna della Punta, considered by many the Bonassola's symbol, reached within minutes from the beach, one of the most picturesque and romantic coastline from which to enjoy a beautiful view of the whole coast up to the Alps in the most beautiful days.
-The path to Framura marked by number 18, section of the path number 1, is just off the road from the Church of Santa Caterinain Bonassola and leads to the chapel through the colors and scents of the Mediterranean scrub.
+At the end of the Bonassola bay is located the small chapel of the Madonna della Punta, considered by many the Bonassola's symbol, reached within minutes from the beach, one of the most picturesque and romantic spots on the coast from which to enjoy a beautiful view of the Riviera up to the Alps in the most beautiful days.
+The path to Framura marked by number 18, a section of the path number 1, is just off the road from the Church of Santa Caterina in Bonassola and leads to the chapel through the colors and scents of the Mediterranean scrub.

 For those who are not tired, reaching Costa above Framura, is a must.
-From Costa you admire one of the most beautiful views of Liguria, in particular from the carolingian tower, which, from its dominant position difficult to attack, allowed a unique view of the sea and the inland.
+From Costa you admire one of the most beautiful views of Liguria, in particular from the Carolingian tower, which, from its dominant position difficult to attack, allowed a unique view of the sea and the outback.